Sunshine Coast musician Drew Wilson is calling for an independent body to help make the local music industry fairer.

 “I just love that I still get to sing my own songs and people are happy to listen.

-“Writing (music) for TV and movies is a great avenue and something that I really enjoy.”
+“Writing music for TV and movies is a great avenue and something that I really enjoy.”

-“They shot back with an urgent email saying they wanted me to record up one of the songs ASAP and represent it.
+“They shot back with an urgent email saying they wanted me to record one of the songs ASAP and represent it.
 Some placement people from ABC/Disney said it would be a great fit for a Grey’s Anatomy placement.

 “Needless to say I was pretty excited and showed the song to a few people who all said I should release it, and so here we are.”